enkidevs/curriculum/mongodb/intro/arithmetic-aggregation-ii/aggregating-with-round-and-trunc.md

 ---

-# Aggregation With Arithmetic Operators VIII
+# Aggregating With `$round` and `$trunc`

 ---
 ## Content

-### **`$round` and `$trunc`**

 In the previous insights, we have used a positive integer when truncating or rounding: `$trunc: ["field", 1]`.
-Using those same documents from the previos 2 insights, we will now truncate using a negative number `$trunc: ["field", -1]`.
+Using the same documents[1], we will now truncate using a negative number for the decimal place `$trunc: ["field", -1]`.

 In this case, instead of truncating to the right of the decimal, we are truncating to the left of the decimal.

-Example with negative input:
+So, if we were to write this command:

 ```javascript
 // Aggregation
 db.pokemon.aggregate([